TuringLang/Turing.jl/docs/src/_docs/guide.md

 c = sample(model, HMC(500, 0.01, 5))
 ```

 The above case tells the model compiler the dimensions of the values it needs to generate.
-The generated values for `x` can be extracted from the `Chains` object using `c[x]`.
+The generated values for `x` can be extracted from the `Chains` object using `c[:x]`.

 #### Using Argument Defaults